rgyani/graph-traversal/README.md

 ```

 **The cost of B was updated from 10 to 7 because a path with a lower cost (A->C->B) was found.**
+This happened, because when C was pulled out, we evaluated its neighbours and found B(10) > B(3 + 4)

 The next node to be pulled out of the queue is E. Testing E does not add add any of its neighbors (C,D) to the queue.
 C has already been tested , and D is in the queue.
 The queue after pulling E out looks like that: